Anal fissure experiences

 Botox for fissure: the first few weeks

-A detailed look at what the first few weeks after botox for an anal fissure are really like — the day-by-day reality, the waiting, and the small shifts people notice.
+A detailed look at what the first few weeks after botox for an anal fissure are really like — the day-by-day reality, the waiting.

 Read preview →